cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 Before starting, you may want to check your SD card for errors using [H2testw (Windows)](h2testw-(windows)), [F3 (Linux)](f3-(linux)), or [F3X (Mac)](f3x-(mac))!
 {: .notice--primary}

-Before proceeding, if you don't have an existing DSiWare exploit installed, make sure your system firmware is up to date (latest is v1.4.5).
-{: .notice--info}

 Ensure your SD card is formatted to FAT32 before proceeding.
 {: .notice--info}